courts/ical2rem.rb/README.markdown

     gem build ical2rem.rb.gemspec
     gem install ical2rem.rb.-x.x.x.gem

 Besides that, no further installation steps are required.
+Note that ical2rem.rb only works with ruby 1.9, not 1.8.

 Usage